-Alongside COP16, this opening session of the Trade and Biodiversity Hub provides a timely opportunity to explore how international cooperation on trade can support achievement of the Kunming-Montreal Global Biodiversity Framework targets and broader sustainable development goals.
+Alongside COP16, this opening session of the Trade and Biodiversity Hub provided a timely opportunity to explore how international cooperation on trade can support achievement of the Kunming-Montreal Global Biodiversity Framework targets and broader sustainable development goals.

 International trade and trade policies can exacerbate unsustainable production and consumption patterns that drive biodiversity loss and also play a vital role in promoting the conservation, sustainable use, and restoration of biodiversity, and fair and equitable distribution of benefits.